jeju2486/GeneScanner/README.md

 ## Introduction

 The purpose of this program is **One-click** user-friendly tool to calculate mutation locations and rates from an alignment file.
-Of course, there are a lot of more sophisticated tools, this tool targets the beginner bioinformaticians know minimum of programming.
+Of course, there are a lot of more sophisticated tools, but this tool targets the beginner bioinformaticians know minimum of programming.

 The script is written in Python and supports analysis of nucleotide, protein, or both types of alignments.